ramprasath-23/M1_ElectricityBillRegistration_UTI/1_Requirements/README.md

 #SWOT Analysis

+#Strength

-1.Timely delivery of elections,minimize cost for running elections.
+Timely delivery of elections,minimize cost for running elections.

+#Weakness

-2.Online voting system paves ways to so many security issues then any other cyber systems.
+Online voting system paves ways to so many security issues then any other cyber systems.

+#Opportunities

-3.Once learned easy for elderly and disabled people.
+Once learned easy for elderly and disabled people.

+#Threats

-4.The attackers can abuse the system.
+The attackers can abuse the system.